For the previous part of this trip, click here.

 Thursday 31 August 2000

 We leave Archer River at 8:36 am.
 At 9:45 am we reach Coen.
 Here we refuel.
-We out in 40 litres at $44 (it has gone up since we were here two weeks ago).
-We have averaged 9.2 litres/100 km for the 673 kilometres since Seisia (not sure if the tank was full, perhaps it wasn't).
+We put in 40 litres at $44 (it has gone up since we were here two weeks ago).
+We have averaged 9.2 litres/100 km for the 673 kilometres since Seisia (not sure if the tank was full, perhaps it wasn't - also we took into account the 22 litres added from the Jerry can).

 We head out of Coen at 10:25 am and at 11:30 am we have to stop for 10 minutes as John has lost the aerial for his UHF radio.
 At 12:40 pm we reach the Moorehead River and we stop on the northern side for lunch.
 We leave at 1:15 pm